Search Committee Members

 Kurt Becker, Ph.D.

-Professor, Department of Engineering Education, College of Engineering
+Professor and Head, Department of Engineering and Technology Education, College of Engineering

-Kurt Becker is the current director for the Center for Engineering Education Research (CEER) which examines innovative and effective engineering education practices as well as classroom technologies that advance learning and teaching in engineering.
-He is also working on several National Science Foundation (NSF) funded projects including a project exploring engineering design knowing and thinking as an innovation in STEM learning.
-His areas of research include engineering design thinking, adult learning cognition, engineering education professional development and technical training.
+Kurt Becker is currently working on several National Science Foundation (NSF) funded projects including the National Center for Engineering and Technology Education.
+His areas of research include adult learning cognition, engineering education professional development and technical training.
 He has extensive international experience working on technical training and engineering projects funded by the Asian Development Bank, World Bank, and U.S. Department of Labor, USAID.
 Countries where he has worked include Armenia, Bangladesh, Bulgaria, China, Macedonia, Poland, Romania, and Thailand.
 He is currently a consultant on a USAID-funded project that involves workforce development and enterprise competitiveness.
-He teaches undergraduate and graduate courses in the department.
+He works with the technology teacher education program in the department and teaches undergraduate and graduate courses.